galal-hussein/jackal-lab-pub/README.md

 ```

-Note:
+Notes:

-> The scripts expects a br0 bridged interface to exist on the host machine, Happy Virtualization!
+> The scripts expect a bridged interface named br0 to exist on the libvirt host.
+Make sure it’s configured properly before running the scripts, the registry will also require generating your own certs for the registry in registry/config/ssl dir.

+🖥️ Happy Virtualization!